tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 Despite the wide variety, I think there are mostly just two main types of APIs most technical writers interact with:

-* Platform APIs, such as APIs for Java, C++, and .NET
+* native library APIs, such as APIs for Java, C++, and .NET
 * REST APIs

-With platform APIs, you deliver a library of classes of functions to users, and they incorporate this library into their projects.
+With native library APIs, you deliver a library of classes of functions to users, and they incorporate this library into their projects.
 They can then call those classes or functions directly in their code, because the library has become part of their code.

 But with REST APIs, you don't deliver any library of files to users.
 Instead, the users make requests for the resources, and the APIs return responses.
 REST APIs follows the same protocol as the web.
 When you open a browser and type a website URL such as http://idratherbewriting.com, you're actually making a GET request for a resource on a server.
 The server responds with the content and the browser makes the content visible.